Table of Contents Show

 The baiji has been described as “the most adorable creature on the planet” because it is so rare and so gentle-natured.
 In addition, it is also a keystone species, having a very low rate of natural extinction.
 They were much more tolerant of water pollution than other river dolphins because they excrete large amounts of foul-smelling blubber.

 The Great Auk is a flightless bird that inhabited the waters of North Atlantic islands in the 18th century.
 They were hunted to extinction by European seafarers, who had never seen this species before.

 The Blue Bird’s last year on Earth was in 1844 when its eggs were found in an abandoned fishing hut.
 The eggs were taken to Edinburgh for education and conservation, but they quickly started to rot and died at an institution.
 They are now on display at Edinburgh Zoo as a memorial for these beautiful birds.

 If you love animals, then you should be upset about the number of animals that are now extinct.
-With increased human development, increased climate change, and other factors, there are now dozens of animals that are extinct.
+With increased human development, increased climate change, and other factors, there are now dozens of extinct animals.
 How will the planet survive without these animals?
 Humans, the invasive species must do something so this doesn’t keep happening.
-This list of animals that are extinct is getting longer each day.
+This list of extinct animals is getting longer each day.